Jeff Larish: Philadelphia Phillies

-Baltimore Orioles

-The Baltimore Orioles signed him to a minor league contract on February 3, 2012.
-However, he did not receive an invite to spring training.
-At the end of Spring Training, Larish was released by the Orioles.

-Boston Red Sox

-On May 4, 2012, Larish signed a minor league contract with the Boston Red Sox.
-He was traded by the Red Sox to the Pittsburgh Pirates on May 12, 2012, for cash considerations.

 Pittsburgh Pirates

+The Baltimore Orioles signed Larish to a minor league contract on February 3, 2012.
+However, he did not receive an invitation to spring training.
+At the end of spring training, Larish was released by the Orioles.
+On May 4, Larish signed a minor league contract with the Boston Red Sox, but never played in a game for the organization.

-On May 12, 2012, he was purchased by the Pittsburgh Pirates.
-On September 3, 2012, playing for the Indianapolis Indians against the Louisville Bats, Larish attempted to play all nine positions.
+On May 12, 2012, Larish was traded to the Pittsburgh Pirates in exchange for cash considerations.
+On September 3, playing for the Triple-A Indianapolis Indians against the Louisville Bats, Larish attempted to play all nine positions.
 Larish began the game in left field, in the 2nd inning he was in center field, by the 3rd inning Larish was in right field.
 He played third base in the 4th, shortstop in the 5th, and second base in the 6th.
 He started the 7th inning at first base and became the pitcher with two outs in the inning.
 Larish failed to play catcher only because the game was shortened due to rain.
 Larish was credited with the save.
+He elected free agency on November 2.

-In November 2012, he became a free agent.
-On November 9, 2012, he re-signed with the Pirates.
-On August 3, 2013 he was released by the Indianapolis Indians.
+On November 9, 2012, Larish re-signed with the Pirates on a minor league contract.
+In 20 appearances for Triple-A Indianapolis, he batted .167/.310/.313 with two home runs and five RBI.
+Larish was released by the Pirates organization on August 3, 2013.